 In the light of the potential for significant environmental effects, on 8 October 2018 the Victorian Minister for Planning (the Minister) determined under the Environment Effects Act 1978 that AGL Wholesale Gas Limited (AGL) and APA Transmission Pty.
-Limited (APA) (jointly acting as the proponent) must prepare an environment effects statement (EES) for the Crib Point Gas Import Jetty and Crib Point to Pakenham Pipeline project (the project).
-AGL is the primary proponent for the gas import jetty works, including the floating storage and regasification unit (FSRU) and AGL is the primary proponent for the Crib Point to Pakenham pipeline works.
+Limited (APA) (jointly acting as the proponent) must prepare an environment effects statement (EES) for the Crib Point Gas Import Facility and Pipeline project (the project).
+The project comprises the gas import facility works, for which AGL is the primary proponent, and the pipeline (Crib Point to Pakenham) works, for which APA is the primary proponent.
+Further details on the sets of works that comprise the project are provided in section 1.1 below.